 Clearing

+a service offered by the Universities and Colleges Admissions Service (UCAS) and individual

+universities, available between the months of July and September.
+The service can help people

+Page 38 of 44

-a service offered by the Universities and Colleges Admissions Service (UCAS) and individual universities, available between the months of July and September.
-The service can help people without a university or college place to find suitable vacancies left on higher education courses.
+without a university or college place to find suitable vacancies left on higher education courses.

+General Regulations 2021/22

+Version: 1.0 (August 2021)

+Owner: Academic Registrar

+CMA

 Competition and Markets Authority.

 CMA Guidance

-guidance issued by the CMA in respect of consumer protection of students in higher education in England and Wales.
+guidance issued by the CMA in respect of consumer protection of students in higher education in

+England and Wales.

 CTSA

-the Counter Terrorism and Security Act 2015 and any subordinate legislation made under that Act from time to time.
+the Counter Terrorism and Security Act 2015 and any subordinate legislation made under that Act

-DBS
+from time to time.

-the Disclosure and Barring Service.
+DBS the Disclosure and Barring Service.

-Enrolment

-the process whereby a student is admitted to a University of Suffolk programme and a record is maintained by the University of the student's course of study.
+Enrolment the process whereby a student is admitted to a University of Suffolk programme and a record is maintained by the University of the student's course of study.

-Equality Act

-the Equality Act 2010 and any subordinate legislation made under that Act from time to time together with any guidance or codes of practice issued by the relevant Government department concerning the legislation.
+Equality Act the Equality Act 2010 and any subordinate legislation made under that Act from time to time together with any guidance or codes of practice issued by the relevant Government department concerning the legislation.

-FOIA

-the Freedom of Information Act 2000 and any subordinate legislation made under that Act from time to time together with any guidance and/or codes of practice issued by the Information Commissioner or relevant Government department in relation to such legislation.
+FOIA the Freedom of Information Act 2000 and any subordinate legislation made under that Act from time to time together with any guidance and/or codes of practice issued by the Information Commissioner or relevant Government department in relation to such legislation.
+GDPR the General Data Protection Regulation and any subordinate legislation made under that Regulation from time to time together with any guidance and/or codes of practice issued by the Information Commissioner or relevant Government department in relation to such legislation.
+Gradintelligence the company that provides the online platform through which students can access and securely share their Higher Education Achievement Report (HEAR), record of achievement, and student status certification letter.

-GDPR

-the General Data Protection Regulation and any subordinate legislation made under that Regulation from time to time together with any guidance and/or codes of practice issued by the Information Commissioner or relevant Government department in relation to such legislation.

-Gradintelligence

-the company that provides the online platform through which students can access and securely share their Higher Education Achievement Report (HEAR), record of achievement, and student status confirmation letter.

-HEAR

-the Higher Education Achievement Report; an electronic document accessed via Gradintelligence that details the student's academic results as well as any approved additional activities, awards and prizes achieved by the student during their programme of study at the University.
+General Regulations 2021/22 Version: 1.0 (August 2021) Owner: Academic Registrar Page 39 of 44 HEAR the Higher Education Achievement Report; an electronic document accessed via Gradintelligence that details the student's academic results as well as any approved additional activities, awards and prizes achieved by the student during their programme of study at the University.
+MySuffolk the name for the University of Suffolk student and staff intranet.